-There are several key components that must work together to ensure a successful recovery after an ACL injury; which include the following:
+There are several key components that must work to ensure a successful recovery after an ACL injury; which include the following:

 This is not a simple procedure and the success is hugely based on the surgeon’s attention to detail.
 Yet this is not the only thing needed for a successful recovery.
 A knowledgeable and motivated physical therapist is just as important.
 Physical therapy following the injury is incredibly important even before the surgery takes place.